WP-Autoplugin/hub2wp/readme.txt

 This plugin allows you to discover WordPress plugins hosted on GitHub by searching repositories with the "wordpress-plugin" topic.
 You can install and update these plugins directly from your WordPress dashboard, just like plugins from the official WordPress plugin repository.

 Features:
-* Search GitHub repositories tagged as "wordpress-plugin".
+* Search WordPress plugins in GitHub repositories.
 * Install plugins with one click.
 * Receive update notifications and update with one click.
 * Optionally add a personal GitHub access token to increase API rate limits.